SuperOfficeDocs/superoffice-docs/docs/company/howto/services/get-set-category-mdoagent.md

 {
   using (SoSession mySession = SoSession.Authenticate("SAL0", ""))
   {
-    //retrieve a contact agent
+    //Retrieve a contact agent
     using(ContactAgent contactAgent = new ContactAgent())
     {
-      //retrieve the contact entity you want through the contact agent ContactEntity myContact = contactAgent.GetContactEntity(4);
+      //Retrieve the contact entity you want through the contact agent ContactEntity myContact = contactAgent.GetContactEntity(4);

-      //set the category id of the contact using selected value of the combo box control myContact.Category.Id = System.Convert.ToInt32(cmbCategory.SelectedValue);
+      //Set the category ID of the contact using selected value of the combo box control myContact.Category.Id = System.Convert.ToInt32(cmbCategory.SelectedValue);

-      //finally save contact entity
+      //Finally save contact entity
       contactAgent.SaveContactEntity(myContact);
     }
   }